The board shall approve and reapprove community health worker training programs as follows:

 (2) A written response to the report setting forth evidence that the program is meeting and maintaining each minimum standard identified in the report as not being met or maintained.

-(J) Based on the deficiency report, the program’s response to the report, if any, and any other relevant evidence, the board may grant approval, grant provisional approval, continue approval, or propose to deny or withdraw approval of the program.
-The board shall deny or withdraw approval of a program only pursuant to an adjudication in accordance with Chapter 119. of the Revised Code.
+(I) Based on the deficiency report and the program's response to the report, if any, the board may grant approval, grant provisional approval, continue approval, or propose to deny or withdraw approval of the program.
+The board shall deny or withdraw approval of a program according to the procedures set forth in Chapter 119. of the Revised Code.
+In the alternative, the board an applicant or program may enter into a consent agreement specifying terms and conditions the applicant or program must satisfy in order to achieve or maintain an approval status.

-(L) If a program on provisional approval continues to fail to meet or maintain minimum standards at the end of the time period established for provisional approval, the board may propose to continue provisional approval for a period of time specified by the board or may propose to withdraw approval pursuant to an adjudication under Chapter 119. of the Revised Code.
-The adjudication may result in the continuance of provisional approval, withdrawal of approval or granting of full approval.
+(K) If a program on provisional approval continues to fail to meet or maintain minimum standards at the end of the time period established for provisional approval, the board may propose to continue provisional approval for a period of time specified by the board or may propose to withdraw approval, according to the procedures set forth in Chapter 119. of the Revised Code.
+In the alternative, the board and applicant or program may enter into a consent agreement specifying terms and conditions the applicant or program must satisfy in order to achieve or maintain an approval status.